anunay007/vault-on-gke/README.md

 1. Download and install Terraform

+2. Download and install gcloud on your interface

+3. Download and install vault CLI - https://releases.hashicorp.com/vault/1.2.3/

+4. Download and install the kubectl cli

+3. Authneticate to Google account with - gcloud auth login

+4. Set project with - gcloud config set project <project-id>

+5.

 2. Download and install

 1. Download, install, and configure the [Google Cloud SDK][sdk].
 You will need